adcondev/my-learning-notes/RED2000/NOTES.md

 - I will focus this week in the PDF generation as an alternative output for receipts.
 I will research libraries and tools that can help with this task.
 Maroto seems a good option.
 As soon as i have a working prototype, i will create a PR for the image printing commands.
 - I studied more about techniques and patterns for caching, message queues and API styles and architectures.

+- 16 september was a holiday in my country, so i had the day off.
+Only checked for AWS courses and identified system desing homologies.

+- I will continue with API design patterns and architectures.
+- Also, i will create guides for the topics from the monday and based on the guides i found online.
+- I finished a demo implementation around Channels and Goroutines.
+It managed channels, goroutines and backpressure, and simulated a simple but concurrent task.
+I added it to `go-examples` repository.

 ---